 Ms Veronica Pardo

-Ms Pardo is the Executive Director of Arts Access Victoria, the state’s leading arts and disability organisation.
-In this role, she has led an ambitious agenda of social and artistic transformation for people with a disability and the communities in which they live.
-With a passion for social justice and equity, she has spearheaded campaigns relating to the inclusion of people with a disability in arts and culture, as audiences and cultural innovators.
+Ms Pardo is an experienced leader who has led an ambitious agenda of social and artistic transformation in the creative industries.
+She has spearheaded campaigns relating to social justice, equity and the inclusion of all people in arts and culture, as audiences and cultural innovators.